mrchrisneal/DashPad/docs/api/quick-start.md

 ## Step 0: Satisfy Prerequisites

-!!! success "NOTE: Checkboxes on this page can be toggled to keep track of your progress!"

 Before continuing, ensure you have the following:

 - [ ] **A Linux Server:** The DashPad-API container must run on the Linux-based machine you intend to monitor.